Michigan Mega Millions ticket wins $1.05 billion jackpot - WTMJ

 Associated Press

-DETROIT (AP) — Someone in Michigan bought the winning ticket for the $1.05 billion Mega Millions jackpot, which was the third-largest lottery prize in U.S. history.
+DETROIT (AP) — Someone in Michigan bought the winning ticket for the $1.05 billion Mega Millions jackpot, which is the third-largest lottery prize in U.S. history.

 The winning numbers for Friday night’s drawing were 4, 26, 42, 50 and 60, with a Mega Ball of 24.
 The winning ticket was purchased at a Kroger store in the Detroit suburb of Novi, the Michigan Lottery said.